Itsdarkhere/Sepos-Website/README.md

 I might add some very small animations, or tweak existing ones, timing for one is a bit of rn with the preloader blocking.

-Contacts still needs the real photos, might change the layout a little once I get them
+Contacts still needs the real photos, might change the layout a little once I get them.

 Body-scroll-lock does not work on ios, need to change library or get a better understanding of the existing one.